nealrs/netflix-marathon/readme.md

   ![](screens/nflx2.png)

-  _Example of MMS alert with animated GIF (doesen't work on Nexus 5) + link to Amazon Prime Now_
+  _Example of MMS alert with animated GIF (doesn't work on Nexus 5) + link to Amazon Prime Now_

 ## To do